A vegetable terrine can be as special as a meat terrine, this elegant pea and potato number is a dream for vegetarians and carnivores alike.

 - 1 Tsp Cider Vinegar

-- Begin by cutting the potatoes until they are roughly even in size and then boil in a large pan of salted water until cooked which should take between 15-20 minutes
+- Boil them in a pan of generously salted water until cooked which should take between 20-25 minutes .

-- Finely chop the mint and mix with the chili flakes sugar and vinegar
+- Finely chop the mint and mix with the chilli flakes sugar and vinegar.

-- Mix all of the prepared ingredients together apart from those for the dressing in a large pan and ensure everything is well combined and coated in the butter
+- Mix all of the prepared ingredients together making sure everything is coated in the butter.

-- Then line your terrine with cling film and spoon in your potato and pea mixture, taking care to try and mix the ingredients up as much as possible
+- Spoon in your potato and pea mixture, taking care to try and mix the ingredients up as much as possible.